K

 Add files

 Drag files into a Space to give TARX context.
 TARX indexes them using local embeddings (nomic-embed-text) and chunks them for retrieval.
-Your files never leave your machine.
+Computer is the default route for private files.
+Supercomputer requires permission.

 Supported: text, code, markdown, PDF, images.
 TARX will reference these files when you ask questions about them.